archfz/cypress-terminal-report/README.md

 ## Release Notes

+- Added support for [logging to file](#writing-logs-to-files), with builtin support for json and text and possible custom processor. [issue](https://github.com/archfz/cypress-terminal-report/issues/17)
 - Added support for logging XHR request body and also headers for requests and responses. [issue](https://github.com/archfz/cypress-terminal-report/issues/25)
 - Reformatted the log message for route and request commands.
 - Replace all tab characters with spaces on console log.